edwardhorsey/docker-tut/README.md

 Add multiple instances of a container: add flag `--scale [container name]=2` (or more)

+Rebuild a specific service but do not rebuild its dependencies: add flag `--no-deps` followed by service name, eg. `--no-deps [container-name]`

 ### Notes:
 You need to tell docker-compose to rebuild the image with --build flag.